 2. Oblige the clean desk policy

 One of the main ways in which COVID-19 spreads is by touching surfaces and objects.
 So, a clean desk policy is now a must.
-Get employees not only to store their possessions and exchange material via bacteria-destroying lockers each day, but also to disinfect their own desk, keyboard and telephone.
+Get employees not only to store their possessions and exchange material via antiviral lockers each day, but also to disinfect their own desk, keyboard and telephone.

 3. Promote and facilitate ‘respiratory hygiene’